-These 17 gadgets make great gifts
+These 17 gadgets and electronics make great gifts

 Nori’s founders developed their direct-to-consumer steam-iron hybrid after being inspired by a travel hack of using a hair straightener to smooth out wrinkles in clothes.
 Their more elegant (and intentional) design provides a simple, no-board application that delivers pressed and crisp (or steamed and silky) fabric in a swipe.
 We took the Nori Press for a spin after it launched earlier this year and found it to be a breeze.
 It heats up quickly and makes it easy to get wrinkles out of everything from wide-leg trousers to crinkled pillowcases.

-Balmuda the Toaster
+Balmuda Toaster Oven

 Japanese electronics brand Balmuda makes sleek, design-forward gadgets and offered to send us its signature steam toaster for test.
 It looks like a regular toaster oven but the way it works is this: You add a thimble of water to a coin-shaped slot behind the door.
 And then watch as the window fills with steam and the coils glow.
 Shoko Fukuoka, Balmuda’s sales manager, said the product design was inspired by Hayao Miyazaki’s animated film Kiki’s Delivery Service, encouraging users to watch their bread (or pizza, or croissant) be enveloped in vapors and reconstituted to its moist, fluffy self.
 We found the toaster oven was able to reheat pizza and make toast well while delivering the delight that comes with watching food disappear behind the steam and emerge ready to eat.